opendocsg/slw-judgments-backfill/2018_SGHC_86/report.md

 2       The MCA application was opposed by the third respondent well as by BLI (“the first respondent”) who is the third respondent’s younger daughter and by BLJ (“the second respondent”) who is the husband of the first respondent.
 Henceforth the first and second respondents will be referred to collectively as “the first two respondents”.

-3       The State Courts found that the third respondent lacked capacity and granted the MCA Application (see the decision of the senior district judge (“Senior District Judge”) dated 11 December 2012 at [2012] SGDC 489).
+3       The State Courts found that the third respondent lacked capacity and granted the MCA Application (see the decision of the senior district judge (“Senior District Judge”) dated 11 December 2012 at <span class="citation">[2012] SGDC 489</span>).

 4       Dissatisfied with the decision of the Senior District Judge, all three respondents appealed to the High Court in Registrars’ Appeals Nos 223 of 2012 and 224 of 2012 (“the RAs”).
-The RAs were heard by this court and allowed, and the decision of the court below was set aside (see _Re BKR_ [2013] 4 SLR 1257) (“ _Re BKR_ ”).
+The RAs were heard by this court and allowed, and the decision of the court below was set aside (see _Re BKR_ <span class="citation">[2013] 4 SLR 1257</span>) (“ _Re BKR_ ”).

 5       The applicants appealed to the Court of Appeal against the decision of this court in Civil Appeal No 27 of 2014.
-The appeal was allowed (see _Re BKR_ [2015] 4 SLR 81) with costs reserved.
+The appeal was allowed (see _Re BKR_ <span class="citation">[2015] 4 SLR 81</span>) with costs reserved.

 Subsequently, the Court of Appeal heard parties on costs.
 On 24 November 2015, the Court of Appeal